L4wl13t-0/L4wl13t-0/README.md

 ## **Lawliet's Profile** 💻

-**Who I am?** well, I am a fan of the whole world of technology, I have knowledge of programming, hacking and 3D modeling.
-My main projects are RP servers for SAMP, Discord bots, scripts of all kinds and APIs.
+**Who I am?** well, Fullstack and automation developer, main Python and Samp developer.
+Management of Rest API, relational and non-relational databases and pentesting.

 If you want to contact me: